Gastar Is Doing All The Right Things To De-Risk

 Source: Gastar

 In summary, this is how Gastar solved its capital expenditure problems associated with having a large drilling inventory in the context of very tight credit markets for oil and gas companies, much less tiny ones.
 The vast majority (90%) of drilling costs are absorbed by the drilling partner with the cost of a low working interest until the partner achieves a 15% internal rate of return ("IRR").
 The joint venture was needed for Gastar to secure its valuable acreage and more quickly prove it out.

-In my opinion one of the best benefits is that Gastar has the ability to experiment more (hitting new pay zones, activity in less certain reservoirs, new drilling and production techniques, et cetera) with the JV wells, with the partner absorbing most of the risk, then apply the then tried and true methodology to wells it has a full working interest in.
+In my opinion, one of the best benefits is that Gastar has the ability to experiment more (hitting new pay zones, activity in less certain reservoirs, new drilling and production techniques, et cetera) with the JV wells, with the partner absorbing most of the risk, then apply the then tried and true methodology to wells it has a full working interest in.
 That's certainly what I would do.

 Gastar is already doing quite well in the area from an engineering point of view.
 Its Meramec activity is in its early stages and has resulted in favorable statistics: